 With this in mind, I would highly recommend parking at Laveno-Mombello Railway Station car park located next to the ferry crossing and walking five minutes to the bucket lifts.
 This car park is free every day apart from Sunday.
 Odd, I know but after verifying this information with the operators at the ferry terminal, we parked up and made our way to the lifts.

 Climbing the mountains in the bucket lifts of Lake Maggiore

 As I mentioned, braving the bucket lifts of Lake Maggiore is a tad on the scary side.
 For the initial descent, you literally have to jump in the bucket lift, hold on for dear life while your companion jumps in behind you and the door is closed.
 That said, after a few moments you really do begin to appreciate the open top and increasing views as you make your way up.

-If you are too faint-hearted to brave the open-top bucket lifts, there are closed-top ones available too.
+If you are too faint-hearted to brave the open-top bucket lifts or are climbing the Lake Maggiore bucket lifts with kids, there are closed-top ones available too.
 The choice is yours!

 Despite their small size, the bucket lifts are remarkably sturdy and we didn’t feel like we were shaking side-to-side.
 We were also glad of the weather as it wasn’t windy or cloudy so we had a steady, clear view over the valley below us.

 Just as we thought we were getting to the top, the bucket lift climb evened out, only to make an even higher climb.